Pavão, Minas Gerais

 Pavão is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 8,419 people living in a total area of 599 km2.
 The city belongs to the mesoregion of Vale do Mucuri and to the micro-region of Teófilo Otoni.
 It became a municipality in 1962.

+Geography

 Pavão is located at an elevation of 228 meters, 108 km. northeast of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 545 km.
 Neighboring municipalities are: Novo Oriente de Minas, Crisólita, Carlos Chagas, and Teófilo Otoni.